carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 > ## Challenge: Getting Date Ranges
 > Please create the files `bjules_range.jsonl` and `ecodatasci_range.jsonl` that
 > contains the first and last tweets of bjules.jsonl and ecodatasci.jsonl.
 Use
-> one cell per file.
+> one notebook cell per file.
 >
 > Remember to specify where to store your output files.
+>
+> 1. What are the oldest and newest items on Bergis' timeline.
+> 1. How many items are on Bergis' timeline?
+> 2. Same questions for the timeline you downloaded in episode 2.
 >
 > > ## Solution
 > > ~~~
 > > !head -n 1 'raw_data/bjules.jsonl' > 'output_data/bjules_range.jsonl'